Poshy163/Sharesight-API/README.md

 Setting token_file to be 'HA.txt' will append the client ID to sharesight_token. eg: sharesight_token_4123213214123.txt

+Then; to get the existing data contained within the token file (optional), run this to get the values and store it within the constructor:

+`await sharesight.get_token_data()`

-Then to check the token (and to import it and gather credentials), run the .validate_token call, if it will return if the token has passed, failed and why. and will store the token in a .txt file
+To check the currently loaded token, run the .validate_token() call, if it will return if the token has passed, failed and why. and will store the token in a .txt file

-example:
+This returns the current access_token, which can be passed in to use in API calls

-`await sharesight.validate_token()`
+`access_token = await sharesight.validate_token()`

 To make an API call (get): call .get_api_request(endpoint, endpoint_list_version), making the endpoint being what part you want to call and the endpoint_list_version being ("v2" or "v3").
-It will return a dictionary with the response
+It will return a dictionary with the response.
+You are able to parse through the access_token, otherwise it will default to the current access token in the constructor

 example: `await sharesight.get_api_request("portfolios", "v2")`

+or

+example: `await sharesight.get_api_request("portfolios", "v2", access_token)`

 To make an API call (post): call .post_api_request, with the addition of parsing in a payload JSON to post